 Kim looks forward to serving the amazing educators of NADSFL as Executive Secretary.

-Retired, World Languages Specialist
+K-12 World Languages Curriculum Specialist

 Christi Gilliland has served as Williamson County School’s World Language Curriculum Specialist since 2012.
 She was honored to represent NADSFL as an ACTFL Leadership Initiative for Learning Languages (LILL) fellow in 2015.
 The monthly NADSFL Café webinar sessions materialized as a direct result of her work with LILL.
 These sessions bring together experts in the field of World Language education to help district supervisors across the country learn more about current best practices.
 Christi is committed to helping teachers grow professionally in order to create better language learning experiences for students.
 She strongly believes that any PD should reach the students’ desks.
 Currently, she is working hard to help her district transition to proficiency-based instruction and curriculum.
 After serving two years as the NADSFL representative for the SCOLT region, she has been elected as Treasurer and looks forward to continuing to serve NADSFL in her new role.